tommasogalli/JSPHPer/README.md

 the more file you will add the slower every query will be.

-I haven't code for a while so the whole thing is actually being written by GPT4 itself, I just ask politely and guide a lot into the debugging.
+I haven't code for a while so the whole thing is actually being written by GPT4 itself, I just ask politely and guide a lot GPT into the debugging phase.

 This is not meant to be something serious, just something you can play with to understand a bit how it works.